kcjonnyc/C-Practice/README.md

 # C-PracticeProblems
-Set of solutions to C++ assignment questions
+Set of solutions to C++ assignment questions.